dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-kestra.md

 ## Introduction to Kestra

-[Kestra](https://kestra.io/docs) is an open-source, scalable orchestration platform that enables all engineers to manage business-critical workflows declaratively in code.
-By applying infrastructure as code best practices to data, process, and microservice orchestration, you can build reliable workflows and manage them.
+[Kestra](https://kestra.io/docs) is an open-source, scalable orchestration platform that enables engineers to manage business-critical workflows declaratively in code.
+By applying infrastructure as code best practices to data, process, and microservice orchestration, you can build and manage reliable workflows.

 Kestra facilitates reliable workflow management, offering advanced settings for resiliency, triggers, real-time monitoring, and integration capabilities, making it a valuable tool for data